 The Image Title Tag, e.g. title= ”find cheap flights”

 File Size, when saving in an image editor such as Photoshop, alter the image quality settings to keep the file size low.

 Tip 5.
 Connect your Google+ account using Rel=Author

 By adding credibility to your content and search engine listing you increase the likelihood of potential visitors clicking through to your page and taking the time to read your content.
-In a recent video Google’s Matt Cutts said “If we can move from an anonymous web to a web were you have some notion of identity and reputation”, “then its harder for the web spammers to hide”.
+In a recent video, Google’s Matt Cutts said “If we can move from an anonymous web to a web where you have some notion of identity and reputation”, “then its harder for the web spammers to hide”.

 Tip 6.
 Contextual links to other relevant pages

 Contextual links are a great way of retaining visitors on your site by providing them with additional content that complements the search they arrived on.
 More importantly from an SEO perspective contextual links further up your page, have shown to carry more weight/higher link value than a link in the footer or a page without a link.

 Tip 7.
 Make it easy for users to Share it